briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 thereon by the date the return is normally due.
 No penalty or interest shall be assessed in those cases in which the return is filed and the final tax paid within the period as extended.
-The extension request may be made by filing a copy of the taxpayer’s request for a federal filing extension, or by filing a written request.
-The Administrator may deny the extension if the taxpayer’s income tax account with the Municipality is delinquent in any way.
+The extension request may be made by filing a copy of the taxpayer's request for a federal filing extension, or by filing a written request.
+The Administrator may deny the extension if the taxpayer's income tax account with the Municipality is delinquent in any way.
 (Ord.
 1968-730.
 Passed 6-18-68; Ord.
 2005-44.
 Passed 7-11-05.)